Xinwen-Liu-Wendy/Multilingual-Visual-Question-Answering-mVQA/README.md

 All the data loading, preprocessing, model, training and evaluation codes are provided in .ipynb.

 # Results
 Following are the demonstration results of our model (ViT + mBART) in three languages.
-Q represents question, A represents answer, Pred represents prediction.
+Q represents question, A represents answer, Pred represents prediction results from the model.
 <img src="./Prediction.png" alt="alt text" width="1000" height="250">